 Nelson v.
 Schnautz (Legal Malpractice – Personal Injury) – The Supreme Court denied plaintiff’s petition for review after Division I of the Court of Appeals reversed and remanded a decision by the Superior Court on Summary Judgment that the attorney’s failure to file a claim against a tortfeasor’s estate prevented the fault-free respondent from recovering damages from the other jointly and severally liable tortfeasors for more than the amount of insurance coverage available to the estate.

-Ms. Haddad obtained dismissal of the following cases:
+Ms. Haddad obtained dismissal and settlement of the following cases:

 Austin v.
 Farmers v.
 Morrison v.
 North Homes Realty, Inc. – (Real Estate) – Summary Judgment granted on property manager’s breach of contract claim in excess of $500,000.

 Doe v.
 Lane (Legal Malpractice – Trusts and Estates) – Summary Judgment dismissal where client represented Mr. Lane who defended and pursued claims as executor and beneficiary of a multi-million dollar estate.

 Doe v.
 Noel (Legal Malpractice) – Summary Judgment of claim for legal malpractice against family law attorney who litigated the distribution of assets exceeding $1 million.